Why this matters

 What this means in real terms

-- from the same party, and
+- from the same political party, and

-- recommended by that party.
+- properly nominated and certified by that party.

 If the vacating member was an independent